-A bill under consideration by the state legislature – House Bill (HB) 23-1215 – would ban hospitals from collecting “facility fees” for outpatient care.
-This could decimate Coloradan’s access to care.
-Specifically, the bill:
+A bill under consideration by the state legislature – House Bill (HB) 23-1215 – would ban hospitals from collecting “facility fees” for some types of outpatient care.
+This could harm Coloradan’s access to care.

 What are facility fees?

-A “facility fee” is better described as an outpatient care payment.
-It has little to do with the actual facility, and pays for the nurses, techs, environmental services, interpreters, security personnel, and many others that help provide care in outpatient clinics.
+Facility fees are best described as “care-team fees” — they pay for the people (other than doctors) involved in outpatient care and for the clinic itself.
+These payments have little to do with the actual facility, and pay for the nurses, techs, environmental services, interpreters, security personnel, and many others that help provide care in outpatient clinics.

 When a patient seeks outpatient care, their bill will have two components.
 The first, known as a provider fee, pays the doctor for their time.
 The second is a facility fee, which may or may not be labeled as such on the bill.
 Any charges for an office visit and/or procedures will include a facility fee.
 Those charges are what pay the staff that provide care.

 Outpatient care is simply any care or procedure that requires a stay shorter than 24 hours, even if it happens overnight or within the walls of a hospital.
 The majority of outpatient care is provided in community clinics where patients can get primary care, behavioral health care, cancer infusions, and many other kinds of specialty care.

 Outpatient care is more affordable, accessible, and comfortable for patients.
 Hospitals have worked hard over the years to shift more care to outpatient settings instead of more expensive care locations.
 This model, known as integrated care, ensures patients can access the right care at the right time.